Freddy Boey

-Professor Freddy Boey (Chinese: 梅彦昌) is the Deputy President (Innovation & Enterprise) of the National University of Singapore (NUS), overseeing the University’s initiatives and activities in the areas of innovation, entrepreneurship and research translation, as well as graduate studies.
-He will become the President of the City University of Hong Kong.
-He was previously the Senior Vice President (Graduate Education and Research Translation) of NUS.
-Before joining NUS in 2018, Boey was Deputy President and Provost of Nanyang Technological University (NTU) from July 2011 to September 2017.
-Prior to these appointments, he was the Chair of NTU's School of Materials Science and Engineering from 2005 to 2010.
+Freddy Boey (梅彦昌) is a Singaporean academic currently serving as the president of the City University of Hong Kong.
+Boey was previously the deputy president (innovation & enterprise) of the National University of Singapore (NUS), overseeing the university's initiatives and activities in the areas of innovation, entrepreneurship and research translation, as well as graduate studies.
+He was previously the senior vice president (graduate education and research translation) of NUS.
+Before joining NUS in 2018, Boey was deputy president and provost of Nanyang Technological University (NTU) from July 2011 to September 2017.
+Prior to these appointments, he was the chair of NTU's School of Materials Science and Engineering from 2005 to 2010.

+Education

-A Professor of Materials Engineering, Boey graduated from Monash University, Australia, with a First Class Honours degree in Materials Engineering in 1980.
+A professor of materials engineering, Boey graduated from Monash University, Australia, with a First Class Honours degree in materials engineering in 1980.
 He obtained his PhD in Chemistry and Engineering in 1987 from the National University of Singapore.

 Research and innovation

 Boey's research areas are in functional biomaterials for medical devices, nanomaterials and nanostructures for cell regeneration, sensing and energy storage.
 A keen inventor, he has filed 25 original patents with NTU, the majority of which have been licensed.
 He founded several companies to patent and license his creations, such as a surgical tissue retractor which was licensed to Insightra Medical Inc., Irvine, California, and sold in the United States, India, Japan and Europe.

 Boey's other inventions include a fully biodegradable peripheral cardiovascular stent, micropumps for thermal management solutions in consumer electronic gadgets, microfluidic and biomedical devices a coronary stent with drug release capability, a hernia mesh and cardiac peptides for treating heart diseases.
 His innovations have garnered him numerous investment funding and research grants.

 Among the companies Boey founded are Amaranth Medical Inc, Adcomp Technology Pte Ltd and Electroactiv Ltd. Boey also teamed up with the renowned Mayo Clinic to develop implants for the controlled release of cardiac peptides specially designed to treat heart diseases, through a joint start-up, CardioRev Pte Ltd. This company won early-stage funding under SPRING Singapore’s Technology Enterprise Commercialisation Scheme.

 Boey has published 344 top journal papers with a citation of 7436 and h-index of 44.
 He won about S$36 million in competitive research grants between 2008 and 2011, including a S$10 million individual National Research Foundation (NRF) Competitive Research Programme grant for his work on fully biodegradable cardiovascular implants, a S$20 million NRF Technion-Singapore grant for his research in nanomedicine for cardiovascular diseases and a S$1.25 million grant from the NRF Translational Flagship Project for his research to make cataract surgery safer.